-iMAC combines the idea of SfM and crowd trajectory to calibrate the first batch of ambient cameras which monitor corridors, corners and doors (Fig.3a).
-To calculate the map relationship between image-generated 3D point cloud and absolute location, we adopt Indoor Geometric Reasoning [12] which assumes that indoor environments satisfy the Manhattan World assumption and recognize the three dimensional structure of the interior of a building from a collection of line segments automatically extracted from single indoor image.
-However, merge and filter operations [29] fail to effectively extract building structure from line segments (Fig.3b) due to clutter of various objects in complex indoor scenarios.
-Inspired by crowdsourcing strategy, we capture the trajectory of pedestrian movements and generate a crowd mask (Fig.3c) through particle filter algorithm.
-Assuming the appear and disappear centers of the crowd as the doors or corners, we effectively remove redundant line segments and extract building structure (Fig.3d) corresponding to physical scale deriving from the floor plan.
+iMAC combines the idea of SfM and crowd trajectory to calibrate the first batch of ambient cameras that monitor corridors, corners, and doors (Figure 3(a)).
+To calculate the map relationship between image-generated 3D point cloud and absolute location, we adopt Indoor Geometric Reasoning [12], which assumes that indoor environments satisfy the Manhattan World assumption and recognize the three-dimensional structure of the interior of a building from a collection of line segments automatically extracted from single indoor image.
+However, merge and filter operations [29] fail to effectively extract building structure from line segments (Figure 3(b)) due to clutter of various objects in complex indoor scenarios.
+Inspired by crowdsourcing strategy, we capture the trajectory of pedestrian movements and generate a crowd mask (Figure 3(c)) through particle filter algorithm.
+Assuming the appear and disappear centers of the crowd as the doors or corners, we effectively remove redundant line segments and extract the building structure (Figure 3(d)) corresponding to physical scale deriving from the floor plan.